• About

 Far Reach Voyages

 ~ The sailing, maintenance, and upgrades of a highly modified and custom built Cape Dory 36 sailboat.
-Please visit our other website that documents the six year rebuild and modification of the sailing vessel Far Reach at www.farreachvoyages.com.
+Please visit our other website, www.farreachvoyage.com, which provides the details, including thousands of photos, of the six year rebuild of the Far Reach from a gutted hull and deck.
+Additionally, we now have a YouTube channel called Far Reach Voyages which provides video of the rebuild, modifications, and our voyaging experiences.

 Far Reach Voyages